kyleranous/api_toolkit/docs/rules.md

 # Rules
 Information about specific rules.
-See the section on [RuleSet]() for information on using them in payloads
+See the section on [RuleSet]() for information on using them in payloads.

 ## Rule List
  - [email()](#email)
  - [is_in()](#is_in)